 RPA_hash = AES-128-ECB(key=IdentityResolvingKey, data=RPA_prand]) % 224

 where AES-128-ECB is defined in [2] (using MSB-wise zero-padded inputs) and % is the modulo division operator.
-RPA_hash shall then be used by the device as it’s source RPA for its own packet transmissions.
+Depending on which compact message is used for transmission, the IRK used for RPA_hash calculation may be the initiator's IRK, a responder's IRK, or a group IRK that associates with multiple devices.
+For details see the description of the respective message.
+An RPA consisting of an RPA_hash and an RPA_prand may be used for OTA packet transmissions and can be resolved only at a receiving device that have knowledge of the generating IRK.

-In order to resolve an RPA of an incoming packet the receiving device shall compute RPA_hash using IRK of an assumed sender device and the RPA_prand communicated by the initiator.
-If the result of the computation matches the received RPA, the incoming packet shall be marked as resolved.
-Otherwise, the incoming packet shall be marked as unresolved.
-If marked unresolved, the receiving device may retry the RPA_hash using other possible IRKs until the incoming packet is marked as resolved, or the receiving device’s list of possible IRKs is exhausted.
+In order to resolve an RPA of an incoming packet the receiving device shall compute the RPA_hash using one or more IRKs that the receiver assumes to have been used by the sender device and the received RPA_prand communicated over the air by the transmitting device.
+If the result of the receiver's computation matches the received RPA, the RPA is resolved.
+Otherwise, the RPA shall be marked as unresolved and the received packet shall be ignored by the receiver.